awhicks/STARTER-jpa03/docs/github-actions.md

 To get started, you'll need to do two things first:

 * If you haven't yet obtained the GitHub Student Developer Pack, please visit <https://education.github.com>, login with your GitHub credentials, and go through the process of registering for the GitHub Student Developer Pack.
 Free access to some of the paid features of Codecov.io is part of this pack.
 * Once you have verified that you have access to the GitHub Student Developer Pack, login to the website <https://codecov.io> using your GitHub credentials.
-* Once you log in, assuming that you are already of the course organization for CS156, you should see the name of that organization (e.g. `ucsb-cs156-f20`).
-Note that the quarter may be different depending on when you are reading these instructions--navigate to the organization for the current quarter.
+* Once you log in, assuming that you are already of the course organization for CS3704, you should see the name of that organization (e.g. `CS-3704-Spring-2023`).

   You should then be able to navigate to a link for your own repo.

-  If you do NOT see your organization or repo, you can also try just putting in a URL directly that has the following form, replacing `ORG-NAME` with the name of your class organization e.g. `ucsb-cs156-f20` and `REPO-NAME` with the name of your repo.
+  If you do NOT see your organization or repo, you can also try just putting in a URL directly that has the following form, replacing `ORG-NAME` with the name of your class organization e.g. `CS-3704-Spring-2023` and `REPO-NAME` with the name of your repo.

   ```